 - Poorly maintained rural roads

-- And rural roads that do not have median dividers
+- Rural roads that do not have median dividers

 You have one chance to recover from your accident.
 Don’t risk it.
 Give a call to John Foy & Associates at 404-400-4000 for a free consultation.
 Our phone line is staffed every day of the year, 24 hours a day.